 Blackstone Potatoes make for an easy meal with little clean up.
 You can add some green vegetables, like this air fried asparagus or a simple green salad.
 Or make these air fryer mushrooms.

 Craving something a little more indulgent?
-You can’t go wrong with these Cheesy Scalloped Potatoes.
-They are cheese heaven, and pure comfort food.
+You can’t go wrong with these Cheesy Scalloped Potatoes or Instant Pot Mac and Cheese.

 How to Cook Chicken on a Blackstone Griddle